vizi2000/charitypay-dotnet/ARCHITECTURE.md

 3. **GraphQL**: Alternative API for complex queries
 4. **gRPC**: For internal service communication
 5. **Message Queue**: For async processing (Azure Service Bus/RabbitMQ)
+6. **TypeScript Migration**: Convert frontend from JavaScript to TypeScript
+7. **Minimal APIs**: Migrate from controllers to .NET Minimal APIs
+8. **CQRS Pattern**: Implement with MediatR for better separation of concerns